jjm2473/JuliaMap/README.md

 --------------------------------
 repo owner:
-copy from http://juliamap.googlelabs.com/,can running in local.
+copy from http://juliamap.googlelabs.com/ ,can running in local.